 You’ve probably heard rumors that playing games is bad for you or have been called a nerd for gaming.
 This is far from true.
 Video games are actually a great exercise for your mind, from RPGs that allow you to lose yourself in someone else’s shoes to strategy games that make you think.

-Puzzle video games might be the best of the lot.
+So if you are not into real world puzzles, then puzzle video games might be the best of the lot.
 These exercise your mind more than anything else and boost critical thinking skills.
 Plus, puzzles are fun and exciting to lose yourself in!
 Here, we’re going to tell you some of the best puzzle games of all time so you’ll have an idea of what game to lose yourself in next.

 9. Brain Age